 How do you get to St Kilda?

 Unless you work for the military or the National Trust, or are a noted biologist or bioscientist, pretty much the only way of getting there is to go on a tour through a recognised company.
 There’s a couple that run daily trips to the islands, mostly operating out of Leverburgh on Harris.
 You get about 4-5 hours on Hirta, where you can explore the village and the surrounding hillsides at your leisure, and the journey back takes you past the rock stacks and the birdlife.
-It’s not cheap for a day trip – when I went in July 2019 you’d be looking at about £220; when I was travelling around the Outer Hebrides and mentioning St Kilda, several people told me they’d love to go but they’ve never had the opportunity, either for time for financial reasons.
+It’s not cheap for a day trip – when I went in July 2019 you’d be looking at about £220; when I was travelling around the Outer Hebrides and mentioning St Kilda, several people told me they’d love to go but they’ve never had the opportunity, either for time or for financial reasons.
 It is possible to stay overnight on the island, if you tell them in advance and take your own tent and supplies, but it means you would have to buy two trips, in effect, as you’d be taking a return place on two boats (if they leave you there it means they run on the return trip with an empty space, ditto on the trip where they pick you up).
 Obviously you also run the risk of being trapped there longer than you intended, if the boats can’t run on the day you’d planned to return.

 The boat that took me to St Kilda, in Leverburgh harbour.